JoeBee/HiMarine-Invoicing/QUICKSTART.md

 ## Quick Workflow

 1. **Upload Files** → Go to "Suppliers" tab and drag/drop XLSX files
-2. **Process Data** → Go to "Process Data" tab and click "Process Supplier Files"
+2. **Price List** → Go to "Price List" tab and click "Process Supplier Files"
 3. **Select Items** → Check boxes for items you want to invoice
 4. **Generate Invoice** → Go to "Invoice" tab and click "Generate Invoice"